 Plan > Execute > Vanish for AI: Each beat of the core gameplay loop should be challenged by our AI archetypes.

 Every AI Designer must keep these goals in mind as they design out the AI archetypes and features.
-They must also understand and maintain the High-Level Gameplay Vision goals as well as the Game Vision goals and pillars.
+They must also understand and maintain the high-level gameplay vision goals as well as the game vision goals and pillars.

 Low-Level Gameplay Vision

-The Low-Level Gameplay Vision is a detailed understanding of what each individual feature will bring to the experience including its goals and how it fits in the gameplay experience and loops.
-Below is an example of Low-Level vision for a new AI archetype in Splinter Cell: Blacklist:
+The low-level gameplay vision is a detailed understanding of what each individual feature will bring to the experience, including its goals and how it fits in the gameplay experience and loops.
+Following is an example of low-level vision for a new AI archetype in Splinter Cell: Blacklist.

+Splinter Cell: Blacklist

-New Enemy Archetype
+New Enemy Archetype.
 Requests came for a new enemy archetype due to a problem witnessed in the experience.
-We didn’t have an enemy that challenged the Plan beat of the Core Gameplay Loop.
+We didn’t have an enemy that challenged the plan beat of the core gameplay loop.
 And with no challenge, that phase of the experience was becoming too predictable and unengaging.
-One way to develop the Low-Level Gameplay Vision is to create goals based on the Core Gameplay Loop:
+One way to develop the low-level gameplay vision is to create goals based on the core gameplay loop.

-Plan > Execute > Vanish
+Core Gameplay Loop: Plan > Execute > Vanish

-Plan Goal: The new archetype should disrupt the player’s ability to Spot and Track enemies, causing the player to deal with this archetype or risk entering the situation without a plan.
+Plan Goal: The new archetype should disrupt the player’s ability to spot and track enemies, causing the player to deal with this archetype or risk entering the situation without a plan.

-Execute Goal: The new archetype should focus on the Plan and Vanish phases and therefore offer a lower 1:1 challenge in the Execute phase.
+Execute Goal: The new archetype should focus on the plan and vanish phases and therefore offer a lower 1:1 challenge in the execute phase.

-Vanish Goal: The new archetype should make it more difficult for Sam to remain hidden, therefore creating more tension during the Plan phase.
+Vanish Goal: The new archetype should make it more difficult for Sam to remain hidden, therefore creating more tension during the plan phase.

-By focusing the challenge during the Plan and Vanish stages and reducing the challenge during the Execute Stage, we allow more tactics to present themselves when players face many archetypes at once.
-Based on the player’s playstyle they will each have different priorities even though they face the same enemy setup.
-All of this is aligned with the first two AI Goals discussed in the Mid-Level Gameplay Vision.
+By focusing the challenge during the plan and vanish stages and reducing the challenge during the execute stage, we allow more tactics to present themselves when players face many archetypes at once.
+Based on the player’s playstyle, they will each have different priorities even though they face the same enemy setup.
+All of this is aligned with the first two AI goals discussed in the mid-level gameplay vision.

-Enemy Design: Tech Archetype
+Enemy Design: Tech Archetype.
 These goals sparked discussions and the design that led to the creation of a new enemy archetype.
-The Tech Archetype would disrupt Sam’s vision modes and spawn RC drones that are on a constant hunt for the player.
-This archetype validated all goals and was a successful addition to the experience in a development cycle where hundreds of successful additions come together every month.
+The tech archetype would disrupt Sam’s vision modes and spawn radio-controlled (RC) drones that are on a constant hunt for the player.
+This archetype validated all goals and was a successful addition to the experience in a development cycle in which hundreds of successful additions come together every month.

-* * * *

-The Gameplay Vision has a lot of moving parts and it takes the entire design team to pull it together and keep it together.
-Without a solid vision you may notice a lot of features diverging and having trouble merging into a cohesive experience.
+The gameplay vision has a lot of moving parts, and it takes the entire design team to pull it together and keep it together.
+Without a solid vision you may notice a lot of features diverging and having trouble fusing into a cohesive experience.
 You’ll see developers making decisions that lead to a different experience and don’t belong.
-And you’ll have a lot of team members asking you every day “What is the game?”
+And you’ll have a lot of team members asking you every day, “What is the game?”
 Hundreds of decisions are made daily all across the team.
-The only way to ensure every decision is driving towards the same experience is to have a strong enough vision that the team believes in.
+The only way to ensure every decision is driving toward the same experience is to have a strong enough vision that the team believes in.